-One of the big advantages with the myFICO plans is that they provide you with a wide variety of FICO scores.
-There are different scores used in different lending capacities, such as mortgages, car loans and credit cards. myFICO provides you with access to all of those scores.
+One of the significant advantages of the myFICO plans is that they provide you with a wide variety of FICO scores.
+There are different scores used in different lending capacities, such as mortgages, car loans, and credit cards. myFICO provides you with access to all of those scores.
 For example, the three-bureau report gives you access to up to 28 different FICO scores.

 The disadvantage with the three-bureau report is that it provides updates on only a quarterly basis.
-But for most consumers, this would be sufficient to regularly monitor their credit, particularly since it includes the threat detection feature.
+But for most consumers, this would be sufficient to monitor their credit regularly, mainly since it includes the threat detection feature.